Unappreciated: Critical reception

-Mark Edwards Nero, of about.com praised the album, stating, "They might not exactly be the new Destiny's Child, but the four members of Cherish definitely show a lot of promise on their debut album.
+Mark Edwards Nero, of About.com praised the album, stating: "They might not exactly be the new Destiny's Child, but the four members of Cherish definitely show a lot of promise on their debut album.
 Fans of snap music, pop-R&B and/or dance club jams should be happy with the upbeat, youthful exuberance displayed throughout Unappreciated."
-Nero praised the album for its "youthful energy", as well as its "soulful bounce".
-He also commented that he enjoyed the "mature, meaningful lyrics".
-However, Nero did criticize "the girls' shallow vocal range" as well as the "lack of distinction between the girls' voices".
-A reviewer for "somekindaoh" commented on the album, stating, "Cherish may not be the 2nd coming of any infamous girl group from the past but this actually works in their favor.
-The lack of pressure from comparisons will give them ample room to breathe and time to live up to the potential exhibited on this debut.
-They already know how to write a good lyric and construct a good melody.
-And once they learn the art of arranging a good vocal is to make it the heart of the song rather than just simply a element in it, I’m pretty sure they’ll find themselves appreciated on a much larger scale."
+Nero praised the album for its "youthful energy," as well as its "soulful bounce."
+He also commented that he enjoyed the "mature, meaningful lyrics."
+However, Nero did criticize "the girls' shallow vocal range" as well as the "lack of distinction between the girls' voices."
+Vibe editor Celia San Miguel wrote that "with crunk&B on the wane, snap&B seems inevitable.
+But Jazze Pha protégées Cherish have more than mere gimmickry left."
+She found that "the slow jams may snap, but they never quite pop."

 Andy Kellman of AllMusic gave the album a mixed review, stating, "Though they're still in their late teens and early twenties, they write a lot of their lyrics, and they sound as sure of themselves on Unappreciated as any R&B group with a handful of albums behind them.
 However, it's clear that they're very much under the influence of their inspirations and contemporaries (from Destiny's Child to Ciara) and aren't yet able to distinguish themselves from what they've absorbed as music fans.
 Unappreciated is a boilerplate R&B album that's pleasant and likeable, yet it doesn't leave much of an impression and lacks character.
 Lead single "Do It to It", produced by Don Vito and Cheese, is emblematic in that it's the best track on the album and bears a tremendous resemblance to Ciara's Jazze Pha-produced hits (all the way down to its cadence)."
 Michael Endelman of Entertainment Weekly said of the album, "This month's model is Cherish, a cheery female foursome that blends the rapid call-and-response vocals of Destiny's Child with the slithery club grooves of Ciara.
 The mix works, creating a debut that matches of-the-moment beats with sticky melodies.
 The best cut on Unappreciated is the Don Vito-produced single "Do It to It," which gives the Southern micro-genre known as snap music (think D4L's Laffy Taffy) a Top 40 makeover with a slinky percolating beat and a sweetly cooing chorus."
 He ended the review by giving the album a "B" rating.